Chuck Norris: Philanthropy

 In 1990, Norris established the United Fighting Arts Federation and Kickstart Kids.
 As a significant part of his philanthropic contributions, the organization was formed to develop self-esteem and focus in at-risk children as a tactic to keep them away from drug-related pressure by training them in martial arts.
-Norris hopes that by shifting middle school and high school children's focus towards this positive and strengthening endeavor, these children will have the opportunity to build a better future for themselves.
-Norris has a ranch in Navasota, Texas, where they bottle water; a portion of the sales support environmental funds and Kickstart Kids.
+Norris hoped that by shifting middle school and high school children's focus towards this positive and strengthening endeavor, these children will have the opportunity to build a better future for themselves.
+Norris had a ranch in Navasota, Texas, and a bottled water production facility on that ranch, a portion of the sales support environmental initiatives and Kickstart Kids.

-He is known for his contributions towards organizations such as Funds for Kids, Veteran's Administration National Salute to Hospitalized Veterans, the United Way, and the Make-A-Wish Foundation in the form of donations as well as fund-raising activities.

-His time with the U.S. Veterans Administration as a spokesperson was inspired by his experience serving the United States Air Force in Korea.
-His objective has been to popularize the issues that concern hospitalized war veterans such as pensions and health care.
+Norris was known for his contributions towards organizations such as Funds for Kids, Veteran's Administration National Salute to Hospitalized Veterans, the United Way, and the Make-A-Wish Foundation in the form of donations as well as fund-raising activities.
+His time with the United States Veterans Administration as a spokesperson was inspired by his experience serving the United States Air Force in Korea.
+His objective had been to popularize the issues that concern hospitalized war veterans such as pensions and health care.
 Due to his significant contributions, and continued support, he received the Veteran of the Year award in 2001 at the American Veteran Awards.

-In India, Norris supports the Vijay Amritraj Foundation, which aims to help victims of disease, tragedy and circumstance.
-Through his donations, he has helped the foundation support Paediatric HIV/AIDS homes in Delhi, a blind school in Karnataka, and a mission that cares for HIV/AIDS-infected adults, as well as mentally ill patients in Cochin.
+In India, Norris supported the Vijay Amritraj Foundation, which aims to help victims of disease, tragedy and circumstance.
+Through his donations, he helped the foundation support Paediatric HIV/AIDS homes in Delhi, a blind school in Karnataka, and a mission that cares for HIV/AIDS-infected adults, as well as mentally ill patients in Cochin.